We’re looking forward to welcoming you to the IET Innovation Awards to join us in sharing the celebration and excitement of the evening.

-They then enjoyed a fantastic 3 course meal and were right in the heart of the awards as winners are announced throughout the evening.
+As our guest, you will be welcomed by a sparkling drinks reception before being invited to enjoy a beautifully prepared three course meal and be right in the heart of the awards as winners are announced throughout the evening.